orgazone/orgajs/README.md

 And that's it !
 After this you may use any of the available methods to interact with the Api.

 Remember to handle any errors, or expired sessions on your own.
-One way would be to check if the error returned 401 or 403 and if it did, then logint he user again which will generate a new token.
+One way would be to check if the error returned 401 or 403 and if it did, then login the user again which will generate a new token.

 ##API